-The Goethe Institute in Dublin is currently split between a Georgian house on Merrion Square, which houses the cultural programmes and another Georgian house on nearby Fitzwilliam Square, which houses the language school.
+The Goethe Institut in Dublin was previously split between a Georgian house on Merrion Square, which housed the cultural programmes and another Georgian house on nearby Fitzwilliam Square, which housed the language school.
 This project relocates both functions to the Merrion Square premises, to facilitate greater interaction between the language students and the cultural programme the institute offers.

 The house at 37 Merrion Square is a protected structure and was designed most likely by Samuel Sproule, Architect and built between 1780 and 1786.
 Internal stuccowork was completed by the stuccodore Robert West.
-The house is in reasonable condition but will be restored extensively, consistent with best conservation practice.The new build consists of a sub-parterre level over most of the site, which is a half level above Stephen’s Place to the rear, with a split level three-storey mews above.
-A further part-basement of storage and plant is also planned.
-The new build will provide seven classrooms, an auditorium and accommodation for teachers and administration staff.
-A new garden is planned on the podium level between the existing house and the extension in line with the historical precedent.
+The house was in reasonable condition but has now been extensively be restored, consistent with best conservation practice.The new build consists of a sub-parterre level over most of the site, which is a half level above Stephen’s Place to the rear, with a split level three-storey mews above.
+The new build provides seven classrooms, an auditorium and accommodation for teachers and administration staff.
+A new garden is provided on the podium level between the existing house and the extension in line with the historical precedent.